0ldMaid/Network-Sales-Monitor/README.md

 There are no special commands or requirments beside the EXT folder.
 So after downloading the files the main class "nm" should run with minimal effort.
 "C:\nm\jre8-64\bin\javaw.exe nm"

+If you have a .jar file version of the application it should run on it's own just by clicking on it.
+No special commands are required.